List of Baahubali characters: Amarendra Baahubali

-Fictional Biography
+Fictional biography

-Amarendra Baahubali, Maharaja Vikramdeva's son, was born in Mahishmati (Telugu) / Magizhmathi (Tamil).
-His mother (then Queen dowager) died while giving birth to him.
+Amarendra Baahubali, Maharaja "Vikramdeva" Mahadeva and Akhila's son, was born in Mahishmati (Telugu) / Magizhmathi (Tamil).
+His mother (then Queen Dowager) died while giving birth to him.
 He was named "Baahubali" by his aunt, Rajamatha Sivagami, who later became his foster mother.
-She recognised his leadership qualities and announced him as the next king after he succeeded in a contest to defend the empire from Kalakeya invasion.
-Though Bhallala Deva killed the Kalakeya king Inkoshi, Baahubali was announced the next king as he showed more honour in the battle.
-He is envied by Bhallaladeva who manipulates Sivagami who in turn issues an order to Kattappa to execute Baahubali for treason.
+She recognized his leadership qualities and announced him as the next king after he succeeded in a contest to defend the empire from the Kalakeya invasion.
+Though Bhallaladeva killed the Kalakeya king Inkoshi, Baahubali was announced as the next king as he showed more honor in the battle.
+He is envied by Bhallaladeva who manipulates Sivagami and issues an order to Kattappa to execute Baahubali for treason.
 He is loyal and bound by his promise even at the cost of his throne.
 He is the father of Mahendra Baahubali alias Sivudu.
 He was married to Devasena.

-He is a skilled warrior with both his sword and the arrows and specialises in fighting with the battleaxe.
+He is a skilled warrior with both sword and arrows, specializing in fighting with the battleaxe.
 He can shoot 3 arrows in a single string.
-He has good battle strategy skills, which proved useful in the battle against the Pindari tribe.
+He has good battle strategy skills, which prove useful in the battle against the Pindari tribe.

 Exile

 Devasena, during her visit to a temple cuts Sethupathi's fingers off with a dagger when he dares to misbehave with visiting women and her.
-She is shackled and produced in the court where Amarendra beheads Sethupathi for his misdeeds and as a result, both Devasena and Amarendra are banished from royal palace and are supposed to live as commoners.
+She is shackled and led into the court where an enraged Amarendra beheads Sethupathi for his misdeeds.
+Both Devasena and Amarendra are banished from the royal palace and sentenced to live as commoners.

 Death

 As Amarendra's fame does not decrease, Bijjaladeva and Bhallaladeva stage a conspiracy to further turn Shivagami against Amarendra.
-Bijjaladeva convinces Kumara Varma that Amarendra, Devasena and their unborn baby's lives shall be threatened by Bhallaladeva's machinations and manipulates him into entering the palace at stealth of night for assassinating Bhallaladeva to do good.
-However, Kumara Varma and his companions are defeated and killed before which Kumara Varma learns that it is a conspiracy to have Shivagami pass an order to assassinate Amarendra.
-Shivagami, who believes that Kumara Varma is sent by Amarendra for murdering Bhallaladeva secretly passes an order to Kattappa for assassinating Amarendra as declaring it publicly would lead to an internal war.
+Bijjaladeva convinces Kumara Varma that Amarendra, Devasena and their unborn baby's lives shall be threatened by Bhallaladeva's machinations, and manipulates him into entering the palace in stealth of night to assassinate Bhallaladeva.
+However, Kumara Varma and his companions are defeated and murdered.
+Kumara Varma learns that it is a conspiracy to have Shivagami pass an order to assassinate Amarendra.
+Shivagami, who believes that Kumara Varma had been sent by Amarendra to murder Bhallaladeva, passes an order to Kattappa to assassinate Amarendra secretly, as declaring it publicly would lead to an internal war.

-Destined to be bound to the kingdom, Kattappa helplessly lures Amarendra into a secluded place feigning that he is in trouble where Amarendra is backstabbed and killed.
-After his death, what happened with his body was not revealed.
+Bound by oath to serve the kingdom, Kattappa helplessly lures Amarendra to a secluded place by feigning that he is in trouble, and there where Amarendra is backstabbed and killed.
+After his death, what happened to his body was not revealed.